chua0332/AI_Builder_project/README.md

 # AI_Builder_project
-basically a project with my maven course with AI Builder
+Basically a project with my maven course with AI Builder